jithendrakudikala/XenAppPatchinglistgenerater/README.md

 Output will be saved in common location for reference

-Script will update the respective SCCM collections using membership rule
+Script will update the respective SCCM collections using membership rule.

 # Pre-requisite
 1) Citrix Module